SAP/abap-atc-cr-cv-s4hc/README.md

 Optional: Use another json file with a different content.
 For S/4 HANA Cloud Public Edition please use the same URL above and attach the current file objectReleaseInfoLatest.json

+The corresponding CSV files can be consumed for offline processing in any spreadsheet tool.

 ### Target product S/4 HANA Cloud Private Edition

 1. Activate in your ATC check variant the check "Cloud Readiness" -> Usage of Released APIs (Cloudification Repository)